martin-kosiik/Geopolitics-of-Repressions-updated/README.md

-# Geopolitics of Repressions: The Case of German Minority in the Soviet Union
+# Geopolitics of Repressions
-My bachelor thesis analysisng the individual arrests by soviet secret police (NKVD).
-I use difference-in-difference strategy to estimate the impact of change in geopolitic relations between Soviet Union and Germany caused by Hilers rise to power on repressions against the german minority in The Soviet Union.
+  I study how geopolitical concerns influence attitudes of a state toward its minorities.
+I exploit the  Hitler rise to power in 1933 as an exogenous shock to Soviet-German relations.
+    Using the digitized archival data on 2.3 million individual arrests by the Soviet secret police, I apply difference-in-differences and synthetic control method to estimate how changing geopolitical relations influenced repressions of Germans in the USSR.
+Both models show that arrests of Germans  relative to other minorities increased after 1933.